michaelnisi/troubled/data/posts/2013/learning-from-erlang.md

   "path": "2013/03"
 }

-In the process of learning [Erlang](http://www.erlang.org/) I find myself mesmerized by particularly concise (yet rich) pieces of code which make me pause to contemplate:
+IN THE PROCESS of learning [Erlang](http://www.erlang.org/) I find myself mesmerized by particularly concise (yet rich) pieces of code which make me pause to contemplate:

     quicksort([]) -> [];
     quicksort([Pivot|Rest]) ->